CeeG33/oc-cg-p10/README.md

 ### Installation and running the application without Poetry (using venv and pip)

-1. Clone this code repository using the command `$ git clone clone https://github.com/CeeG33/oc-cg-p10` (you can also download the code as a [ZIP archive](https://github.com/CeeG33/oc-cg-p10/archive/refs/heads/main.zip)
+1. Clone this code repository using the command `$ git clone https://github.com/CeeG33/oc-cg-p10` (you can also download the code as a [ZIP archive](https://github.com/CeeG33/oc-cg-p10/archive/refs/heads/main.zip)
 2. Navigate to the root directory of the oc-cg-p10 repository using a terminal with the command `$ cd oc-cg-p10`
 3. Create a virtual environment for the project with `$ python -m venv env` on Windows or `$ python3 -m venv env` on MacOS or Linux.
 4. Activate the virtual environment with `$ env\Scripts\activate` on Windows or `$ source env/bin/activate` on MacOS or Linux.
 5. Install project dependencies using the command `$ pip install -r requirements.txt`
-6. Start the server with `python manage.py runserver`
+6. Start the server with `$ python manage.py runserver`

 When the server is running (after step 6 of the procedure), the SoftDesk Support API can be queried from the entry points starting with the base URL [http://127.0.0.1:8000/api/](http://127.0.0.1:8000/api/).